Data

 ## Spatial Data

 Spatial data is organized into map layers.
 Each layer contains data on a particular theme.
-These layers are overlaid to form the map displayed in the interface.
+These layers are stacked to form the map displayed in the interface.

 Example: A tree layer represented by points, with attributes such as species, diameter, height, and health status.
 Each tree thus has a geographic position and characteristics that describe it.

-Layers can be grouped hierarchically by theme: urban planning, environment, transport, etc. This multi-level structure facilitates navigation when projects contain numerous layers.
+Layers can be grouped hierarchically by theme: urban planning, environment, transportation, etc. This multi-level structure makes navigation easier when projects contain many layers.

 ## Non-Spatial Data